Stories from Naoh’ra Rabntah

 The rest worked around him, hitting their marks.

 Rodney adjusted the secondary rope.
-Tyler set the rescue harness nearby and shot him a thumbs-up.
+Jackson set the rescue harness nearby and shot him a thumbs-up.

 “Gavin, I’m heading in.
 Monitor from your side.”